-For those with allergies, it can be much more serious and reactions that can go from painful to serious and life-threatening can happen very fast.
-It is imperative that medical attention be sought as soon as possible so that oxygen and other treatments can be given.
+For those with allergies, it can be much more serious and reactions that can go from painful to life-threatening can happen very fast.
+It is imperative that medical attention be sought as soon as possible so that oxygen and other treatments can be given if needed.

-For those who already know they are allergic to bee stings, many carry with them something known as an Epi-pen.
-This is an injectable pen-like device that carries the chemical Epinephrine.
+For those who already know they are allergic to bee stings, many carry an injectable Epinephrine device.
 This is a medication that can help someone with allergies reduce their body’s reaction to the allergen.
 This can help, but medical attention should still be sought as fluids, oxygen and other medications may be required to alleviate the symptoms and those must be administered by a medical professional.

 For people without allergies, the best thing that you can do to heal from a sting is to let time take its course.
 For those without allergies, your body will be able to handle the sting and the amount of venom injected.
-For a honeybee sting, remove the stinger using a fingernail, tweezers or scrape it with a sharp knife blade to stop the injection of any more venom.
-After that, washing with soap and water can help and anti-swelling medications can also assist.
-Try to avoid scratching the area as that can cause the area to swell and bacteria from your fingernails can get into the wound and cause an infection.
+For a honeybee sting, remove the stinger using a fingernail, tweezers or sharp knife blade to stop the injection of any more venom.
+After that, wash with soap and water and apply anti-swelling medications.
+Try to avoid scratching the area as that can cause the area to swell and bacteria from your fingernails can get into the wound.

-Today, there is a different line of thinking on that.
-It is now thought that the sooner you can get the stinger out, the better.
-The amount of venom that can be injected by grasping the stinger with fingers or tweezers is minimal and the key is to remove if fast.
+The sooner you can get the stinger out, the better.
+The amount of venom that can be injected by grasping the stinger with fingers or tweezers is minimal and the key is to remove the stinger quickly.
 So, if you see the stinger and can remove it with fingers, fingernails or tweezers, then do so.

-Bees and wasps tend to be particularly active during the later summer months, when nest sizes are approaching maximum numbers.
-Bees and wasps tend to like warmer weather and will become much less active in the late fall.
+Bees and wasps tend to be particularly active during the later summer months when nest sizes are approaching maximum numbers.
+Bees and wasps like warmer weather and will become much less active in the late fall.

 There is something called the Schmidt Pain Index that was created by a scientist who allowed himself to be stung by a variety of insects.
 He rated the pain of each stinging insect and that is how the painfulness of insect stings is determined.
 Ranked highest was the Bullet ant followed by the Tarantula Hawk.
 To learn more about Schmidt's research, check out "OUCH!
 The top 5 most painful insect stings."

 Since stinging insects cover more than just bees, there are species of stinging insects that can pose a threat even to those who are not allergic to them.
-Most of the time, the stinging insects that pose a threat do so because they inject venom and some of them are large enough that the venom can be a concern even for those without allergies.
+Most of the time, the stinging insects that pose a threat do so because they inject venom.

 For example, some species of scorpion, like the bark scorpion, carries a very potent venom that can cause concern among anyone stung, not just those with allergies.

-The Asian Giant Hornet or Japanese Giant Hornet is a large insect that is known to be very aggressive if their nest is disturbed.
+Northern giant hornets, formerly known as Asian Giant Hornets, are large insects that are known to be very aggressive if their nests are disturbed.
 They have large stingers and can inject very large amounts of venom over and over again.
 They have been known to cause fatalities and can attack in very large numbers.

 Red Imported Fire Ants are also known to attack in large numbers and if enough of them sting someone, the venom injected could be a health risk even if you are not allergic.
-Bullet ants and Bulldog Ants are also known for their ability to inject potent venom that can be a health risk.
+Bullet Ants and Bulldog Ants are also known for their ability to inject potent venom.

 Africanized Honey Bees will try to sting to death anything that is a perceived threat.
-For even an average, non-allergic, person 500 – 1,500 stings can be fatal and the Africanized bees have been known to attack in such large numbers that fatalities occur.
+For even an average person without allergies, 500 – 1,500 stings can be fatal.
+The Africanized bees have been known to attack in such large numbers that fatalities occur.

-If someone with allergies is stung, they should remove the stinger, use their Epi-pen to inject Epinephrine and then seek medical attention.
+If someone with allergies is stung, they should remove the stinger, use an Epinephrine injector and then seek medical attention.
 Time is critical, so medical help should be sought as quickly as possible.

-Anyone who has allergies to bee stings should do all they can to avoid stings, but they should also carry with them, at all times, whatever medication their doctors has prescribed for them to deal with stings.
+Anyone who has allergies to bee stings should do all they can to avoid stings, but they should also carry with them, at all times, whatever medication their doctors have prescribed.
 Some may get regular injections, but others might also carry Epinephrine injectors to counteract the stings.
 They should also carry the phone numbers of their doctors and seek medical attention quickly if they are stung.

-It’s best to be watchful and pay attention to your surroundings.
+Pay attention to your surroundings.
 If you see increased bee or wasp activity on your property, be careful and do not agitate the insects by attempting to remove their nests on your own.
 If you see a large number of bees or wasps flying around, do not wave your hands around as this can trigger a reaction from the insects that brings more of them to the scene and increases the chances for stings.
 Avoid nest areas as much as you can and make sure food, particularly sweet things, are not left lying around your property.
 Also, make sure that garbage can lids are secured.
-Make sure that there is nothing in your yard that bees or wasps might find attractive to build nests like old appliances, lawn mowers and other things.
-Old logs and vegetation can make attractive nesting areas for bees, too, so make sure that is removed and away from your house.
+Make sure that there is nothing in your yard in which bees or wasps might build nests such as old appliances, log piles and vegetation.

 Of course, the best way to avoid being stung is to get rid of stinging pests if they build a nest around your home or property.
 Contact us for help with stinging pests!

-There are a number of over-the-counter sprays available.
-They claim to be able to send a stream of insecticide into the nests to completely wipe them out.
-However, over the counter sprays can pose health risks on their own and may cause the swarming that can be so dangerous and painful.
+There are a number of over-the-counter sprays available that claim to be able to send a stream of insecticide into the nests and completely wipe them out.
+However, over the counter sprays can pose health risks on their own and may cause swarming.

-The best bet is to make your property unattractive to bees and wasps in the first place so they don’t want to set up their hives or nests.
-Clearing away areas that can be prone to nests, ensuring cracks in the siding and roof are sealed can prevent them from setting up nests inside the walls and in the attic.
+The best bet is to make your property unattractive to bees and wasps so they don’t want to set up their nests.
+Clearing away areas that can be prone to nests and ensuring cracks in the siding and roof are sealed can prevent them from setting up nests inside the walls and in the attic.

 It takes a lot of work to make sure that stinging insects do not build nests and create infestations in and around your home.
-Wasps and bees like meats and sweet drinks during backyard events or if your yard is used a lot for meals and outdoor activities.
-Bees and wasps also like to find places hidden away and that’s why you find them under eaves, in the corners of windows, under decks, railings, between cracks in the pavement and spaces between walls, inside attics, basements and crawl spaces.
+Wasps and bees like to scavenge for meats and sweet drinks during backyard barbecues or other outdoor activities.
+Bees and wasps also like to find places hidden away.
+That’s why you find them under eaves, in the corners of windows, under decks, railings, between cracks in the pavement and spaces between walls, inside attics, basements and crawl spaces.

-The best bet you have is to make sure you keep garbage can lids secured and make sure that hiding places and material that will attract them are removed: especially sweets.
+The best bet you have is to make sure you keep garbage can lids secured and make sure that hiding places and materials that will attract them are removed, especially sweets.
 If you live near dumpsters, make sure the lids are secured there, as well.
 This is particularly important if you have a home or residence near a business that prepares food.

 There are trees and shrubs that wasps and hornets find particularly attractive.
-Maples, willows, evergreens and others secrete sap that aphids and other insects that wasps like to feed on will use to feed.
+Maples, willows, evergreens and others secrete sap that attracts aphids and other insects that wasps like to feed on.
 Some species of bees and wasps like to set up their hives or nests in the branches of trees and old, hollowed out tree trunks and logs.
-Make sure that they are inspected for nests and hives and old trunks and excessive plant debris is removed.
+Make sure that they are inspected for nests and hives and excessive plant debris is removed.

 The other thing you have to worry about is wasps, hornets and bees that like to set up their nests inside structures.
 That means conducting a thorough inspection of your home.
-Look for holes and spaces in siding, into attics, into basements and crawlspaces.
+Look for holes and spaces in the siding of attics, basements and crawlspaces.
 Some bees will use spaces in benches, piles of wood and other areas.
 A professional pest control expert or bee expert can help determine areas of concern and even offer ways of protecting your home from infestations and invasions.